Manisha-Mengani/about-me/README.md

 GitBash and its commands!
 - [GitBash](https://www.atlassian.com/git/tutorials/git-bash "GitBash Commands")

-## Contributers
+## Contributors

-HI Iam Manisha Mengani,an international student pursuing my masters in Applied computer science at Northwest Missouri State University.
+Hi!! iam Manisha Mengani,an international student pursuing my masters in Applied computerscience at Northwest Missouri State University.
+Below is my recent picture when me and my husband had a long drive to Omaha!!